vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 (Dr. Sir) N. G. Chandavarkar, too was a contemporary of Mr. Tilak, though studying in a different college.
 He passed his B. A. examination in the same year with Mr. Tilak (1876).
-Both Tilak and Chandavarkar secu- red a first Class in the B. A. examination.
+Both Tilak and Chandavarkar secu###red a first Class in the B. A. examination.

 The Mathematical abilities of Mr. Tilak were of the highest order and were fully and frankly recognised by